 Notice he says feed that little flock of God among you.
 God only has one flock.
 And some of it is among you.
 It is apportioned out among the shepherds.
 Each shepherd has his part of the little flock.
-Look at verse 3, you see the phrase "those alloted to your charge," every elder has a portion of God's flock alloted to his charge.
+Look at verse 3.
+You see the phrase "those allotted to your charge."
+Every elder has a portion of God's flock allotted to his charge.
 Each shepherd has his little flock.
-Now if you are an elder, pastor, shepherd and you can't even identify your flock, you're in trouble because your calling is to feed the part of God's flock among you, verse 3 says, alloted to your charge.
+Now if you are an elder, pastor, shepherd and you can't even identify your flock, you're in trouble because your calling is to feed the part of God's flock among you, verse 3 says, allotted to your charge.
 That's why it is so very important that every elder, every pastor, every shepherd know precisely who he has responsibility for.
-We are called to feed and lead and care for a portion of the flock God has alloted to us.
+We are called to feed and lead and care for a portion of the flock God has allotted to us.
 We do it together.
 It is clear who our flock is.

 So, what are we to do?
 We're to shepherd.
 Who are we to shepherd?
-The flock of God among us, alloted to our charge.
-But the question that really we need to address in this passage is how are we to shepherd...how are we to do this?
-That's the third question, how, verse 2 and 3, "Shepherd the flock of God among you” here's how...exercising oversight."
+The flock of God among us, allotted to our charge.
+But the question that really we need to address in this passage is, how are we to shepherd?
+How are we to do this?
+That's the third question, how, verse 2 and 3, "Shepherd the flock of God among you” here's how “exercising oversight."
 That's simple, exercising oversight.
 That's the positive.
 Let's talk about that for a moment.

 The shepherd had both tasks.
 And a shepherd would very often find a high place in the pasture area and he would get up on a rock.
 Why?
 To get the scope.
 He could see what was coming.
 He could see invading beasts.
 He could see a sheep wandering away.
-But before that day was over he would be off that rock and down in the middle of those sheep and he would find the ones that had become infected or the ones that were sick or the ones that had caught some kind of thorn in their face or their foot, the ones who weren't eating well, the ones who were about to give birth and needed special care or even picking up the little lamb who had been born in the pasture that day.
+But before that day was over he would be off that rock and down in the middle of those sheep and he would find the ones that had become infected or the ones that were sick or the ones that had caught a some kind of a thorn in their face or their foot, the ones who weren't eating well, the ones who were about to give birth and needed special care or even picking up the little lamb who had been born in the pasture that day.
 It takes both.
-You have to have the big picture, you have to be involved, that's the balance.
+You have to have the big picture.
+You have to be involved.
+That's the balance.

 You say, "Well isn't it always something you want to do?"
 Most of the time, not always.
 Sheep can be very stubborn and wayward and unappreciative.
 And sometimes you struggle.
 Peter says, "Look, get the big picture, take care of it, get inside and set the example and we all know you don't herd sheep from the rear, right?
 You lead them from the front and they follow.
 Be their example.
 But don't ever do it under compulsion, do it voluntarily because you know it's the will of God.

-Second negative and this is also a very very great temptation to those in ministry, he says, "And not for sorted gain but with eagerness."
+Second negative and this is also a very, very great temptation to those in ministry.
+He says, "And not for sordid gain but with eagerness."
 The first thing that very often trips up men in the ministry is laziness.
 I tell you, that is a common problem.
 The second thing that trips up men in the ministry is that they do what they do for money.
 Sad.
-He said don't do it for sorted gain.
+He said don't do it for sordid gain.
 That must never be a motive, never.
-It's right to pay the shepherd, 1 Corinthians 9:7 to 14 Paul says those, you know, who minister the Word have a right to live by that ministry.
+It's right to pay the shepherd.
+First Corinthians 9:7 to 14 Paul says those, you know, who minister the Word have a right to live by that ministry.
 First Timothy 5:17 and 18 he says those who preach the Word and teach the Word and lead the sheep and labor in the Word and doctrine are worthy of double pay.
 The servant is worthy of his hire.
 But that's never the motive.
 You don't ever put a price on your ministry.
 In all the years of my ministry no matter where it was that I minister, people say, "How much do you charge?"
-And I would never say anything, I'd never want to get in a position where I begin to price myself.
+And I would never say anything.
+I'd never want to get in a position where I begin to price myself.
 I say, "I don't charge anything."
 It has to be that way.
-You never want to be motivated by personal financial gain.
+You never want to be motivated by personal, financial gain.

 First Timothy 3, qualification for an elder, not addicted to wine or pugnacious, gentle, uncontentious, free from the love of money.
-Second Timothy 2 verse 4, no soldier in active service entangles himself in the affairs of every day life.
+Second Timothy 2 verse 4, no soldier in active service entangles himself in the affairs of everyday life.
 The one really devoted to serving the Lord is not concerned with the stuff going on in the world.
 He's not in it for the material benefit.
-Titus 1:7, again the overseer must not be fond of sorted gain.
+Titus 1:7, again the overseer must not be fond of sordid gain.

-Isaiah 56:11 says this, "And the dogs are greedy, they are not satisfied and they are shepherds who have no understanding, they have all turned to their own way, each one to his unjust gain."
+Isaiah 56:11 says this, "And the dogs are greedy, they are not satisfied, and they are shepherds who have no understanding, they have all turned to their own way, each one to his unjust gain."
 The false shepherds are always after the money.
-And they don't just want what they're paid, they will steal form the till, embezzling, as it were, the church.
+And they don't just want what they're paid, they will steal from the till, embezzling, as it were, the church.

-So, Peter says not for sorted gain...like the phonies, the fakes, the charlatans.
-In his second epistle, 2 Peter 2:3 he describes false prophets as greedy people who exploit you with false words.
+So, Peter says not for sordid gain, like the phonies, the fakes, the charlatans.
+In his second epistle, 2 Peter 2:3, he describes false prophets as greedy people who exploit you with false words.
 He says that has no place in the true shepherd's life but rather with eagerness.
 What does that mean?
-Just exhilarating joy to be given the privilege of service, blessed with the privilege then one third prohibition.
-Verse 3, "Nor yet as lording it over those alloted to your charge."
+Just exhilarating joy to be given the privilege of service, blessed with the privilege.
+Then one third prohibition, verse 3, "Nor yet as lording it over those allotted to your charge."
 Here's a third temptation in the ministry, to be a dominating individual, demagoguery.
 The word "lording" is a strong word.
-It takes the word kurios which means Lord, adds kata to it which means down and it intensifies it, it means literally to dominate someone or to completely domineer a situation.
-It is an autocratical pressive(?) kind of leadership, leadership by intimidation.
+It takes the word kurios, which means Lord, adds kata to it, which means down and it intensifies it, it means literally to dominate someone or to completely domineer a situation.
+It is an autocratical, oppressive kind of leadership, leadership by intimidation.
 He says don't do that, those are the power hungry.

 Father, we are so enriched again to be reminded of these truths.
 Make us ever faithful as shepherds, faithful to the Chief Shepherd.
 We pray, too, Father, that You might bless the sheep as faithful shepherds lead them to green pastures that they might feed and be satisfied and even become like their shepherds who are becoming like the Chief Shepherd, in Christ's name we pray.
 Amen.